synthetichealth/cdw-uploader/README.md

 tables from the Veteran's Adminstration (VA) Corporate Data Warehouse (CDW).
 The data is exported from Synthea as comma separated values (CSV) files with column headers.

-The code uses a properties file (dn.properties) to supply parameters for the database connection and location of input files.
+The code uses a properties file (db.properties) to supply parameters for the database connection and location of input files.

 # License